ykdojo/100DaysofOpenSource/README.md

 ## How to use it:

 Step 1.
 Create a folder with your name on it.

 Step 2.
-Inside that folder, keep track of your #100DaysofOpenSource.
+Inside that folder, keep track of your #100DaysofOpenSource progress.
 Then, send a PR here so you can get a green square even if you don't get that elesewhere.